firstwire/PrestaShop-to-WooCommerce-Migration-Tool/README.md

 We have created a free tool to convert PrestaShop data into WooCommerce-compatible format.
 You can use this tool to convert your Products, Customers, and Orders data into files that are ready to import into WooCommerce / WordPress.
 Once converted, you can simply upload the new data files to WooCommerce using the WebToffee Import Export plugin.

+Please see the detailed instructions at:

 Please see the code and complete guide below.

 **Step 1 — Install Python (one-time setup)**